aaronbrown1988/MD_workflow/README_main.txt

 -rw-r--r-- 1 mike mike  3789024 Sep  7 06:08 2012-09-06-17.57.calmodulin_run2_.5.dcd
 -rw-r--r-- 1 mike mike 15373446 Sep  7 06:08 2012-09-07-06.08.calmodulin_run2_.4.dcd

+Looking at the size of the files we notice that job:
+ 2012-09-06-17.57.calmodulin_run2_.5.dcd

-Looking at the size of the files we notice that job 2012-09-06-17.57.calmodulin_run2_.5.dcd has a file size of 3789024 where preceeding files sizes are the same at  21931876 As we expect the files sizes to be almost identical in size, we can assume that something when wrong at that step.
+has a file size of 3789024 where preceeding files sizes are the same at 21931876 As we expect the files sizes to be almost identical in size, we can assume that something when wrong at that step.
 Therfore the last "good" file is

 2012-09-06-17.52.calmodulin_run2_.6.dcd